Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - stodgy: boring, serious, and formal (Riku, Taion).
 - incited: to encourage someone to do or feel something unpleasant or violent.

+- shudder: to shake suddenly with very small movements because of a very unpleasant thought or feeling.
+- quiver:
+-

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/